hontas/queryStringParser/README.md

 });
 ```

-Make sure the tests are failing, and then:
+Make sure the tests are failing, and then

 ```js
 queryString.split('&').forEach(function(keyVal) {